-All you need to do is look out for the following reasons that are possibly causing the discomfort:
+If your AC isn’t cooling the house, look out for the following reasons that are possibly causing the discomfort:

-• Leakage of refrigerant could be one of the reasons your AC is not cooling your house.
-What do you know about the refrigerant?
+Leakage of refrigerant could be one of the reasons your AC is not cooling your house.
+What do you know about refrigerants?
 It is a type of fluid present inside the copper coils in your AC system.
 The role of this fluid is to absorb heat from the air in the evaporator coil.
 Bear in mind that in order to work properly, each system must be filled with the required amount of refrigerant.
 If the refrigerant leaks out, it will negatively impact your AC system’s ability to cool the air.

 Issues in Thermostat